idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 So long as all the :lname:`Idio` code remembers to ask for the current input/output/error handle then everything just works.

-That's not quite true, today.
+That's not quite true, today, mind.
 Large parts of the error handling and debug code assume ``stderr`` is good to go.

 Module
 ------